ibm-cloud-docs/openpages/getting-started.md

 4. Click the **Name** of the instance.

-   The console where you manage your {{site.data.keyword.openpages_short}} instance is displayed.
+   The UI where you manage your {{site.data.keyword.openpages_short}} instance is displayed.

 5. Click **Launch OpenPages**.
 Your instance of {{site.data.keyword.openpages_short}} opens.